ranjankuldeep/ranjankuldeep/README.md

 Here are some of the projects I have worked on:

-1. CourseHub (https://github.com/Coding-Club-IITG/CourseHub): An online platform for IITG students to get access to all study materials in a single app.
+1. [CourseHub](https://github.com/Coding-Club-IITG/CourseHub): An online platform for IITG students to get access to all study materials in a single app.
-2. Chat App (https://github.com/ranjankuldeep/WebSocket_Chat-App): Implemented on socket.io, a group chat application.
+2. [Chat App](https://github.com/ranjankuldeep/WebSocket_Chat-App): Implemented on socket.io, a group chat application.

 Feel free to explore the repositories for more details about each project.